hliyan/magpie/README.md

   magpie.reset();
 }
 ```
+9. Remember to replace the sample token above with your actual Github token.
+Magpie will not store this anywhere.
+10. Reload the spreadhseet
+11. You should see 'Magpie' on the menubar within a few seconds.
+12. Click Magpie > Update
+13. A new sheet called 'config' will appear and you'll be prompted to add data
+14. Fill in the Github repo owner (org), repo, milestone and your timezone data
+15. Click Magpie > Update again and wait for all the new sheets to be added
+16. Explore!

 ####Components
 If you prefer to start using Magpie straightaway, skip to the installation section below.
 If you want to learn some interesting bits about the Magpie code, read on.